hanakla/fleur/packages/fleur-route-store-dom/README.md

 import { Link } from '@ragg/fluer-route-store-dom'
 import { NotFound } from './components/NotFound.ts'

+// if you want to use route in class component,
+// see packages/example-todomvc/src/routes/Index.tsx
 export const User = () => {
   const { routerContext, params } = useRoute()